varunmehta/varunmehta/README.md

 ## Varun Mehta 👋

-Engineering Executive with 20+ years leading cloud-native transformations, platform modernization, and new product development at scale.
-Proven ability to build high-velocity engineering organizations, reduce engineering costs by 50%, and deliver $8M+ in business impact.
-Expert in microservices, DevOps, data platforms, and ML operations with a track record of shipping scalable systems across adtech media, robotics, fintech, and insurance sectors
+Strategic & Hands-On Engineering Leader with 12+ years of software engineering experience, and 5+ years leading engineering managers and tech leads, delivering high-impact products.
+Proven track record scaling teams, architecting cloud-native platforms, improving DevOps maturity.
+Expert in matrix organizations, partnering with Product, Architecture, and executive stakeholders to drive technical strategy and accelerate business outcomes across adtech media, robotics and fintech.

 ### 🔭 I’m currently working on ...
-Consolidating all my old articles and blogs in one [location](https://varunmehta.github.io/).
-Check them out here; https://varunmehta.github.io/
+Coaching teams for [FIRST](https://www.firstinspires.org/) youth robotics, guiding them with design, coding and competition.

+For past projects read my blog at [https://varunmehta.github.io/](https://varunmehta.github.io/)

 ### 🌱 I’m currently learning ...
-LeRobot and how it help accelerate robotics with AI
+Revisiting deep learning fundamentals and cruising through [MIT's high-intensity bootcamp](https://introtodeeplearning.com/2025/index.html) designed to teach you the fundamentals of deep learning.

 ###  👯 I’m looking to collaborate on ...
-Any startup looking to grow and needs support with technical leadership
+Any robotics or fintech startup looking to grow and needs support with technical leadership

 ### 📫 How to reach me: ...
 [Schedule a Call or Online Meeting](https://calendly.com/varun-mehta-r/30min)